LwbXc/CausalTAD/README.md

 The implementation of GM-VSAE is based on the code from [this repository](https://github.com/chwang0721/GM-VSAE), I simplified the code for pretraining and training Gaussian Mixture Model to make the logic of model optimization more straightforward, and I modified the code of model inference based on my own understanding.

 # Citation
-Please cite our paper if our paper or codes is helpful.
+Please cite our paper if our paper or code is helpful.

 ```
 @inproceedings{Li0GCJZZFB24,